oskarth/netpowder/README.md

 Because of current resource constraints, there are only 14 satellites available initially.
-This means that if you don't actively use your satellite within a rolling 72 hour window, you will lose the satellite and it will become available to the next person in the queue.
+This means that if you don't actively use your satellite within a rolling 72 hour window, you might lose access to the satellite and it will become available to the next person in the queue.

+With that said, how do you use it?
+Go to that satellite's URL and login using your *access code*.
+You login by typing your *access code* in the *command window* below the *editor*.
+If you see the message "AUTHENTICATED" in the *log*, it means you successfully authenticated.

+If you see the message "UNAUTHENTICATED" followed by the message "DISCONNECTED" it means you entered the wrong code.
+Please refresh the code and try again.
+If you see anything else, such as just the message "DISCONNECTED", please submit a bug report.

-More example usages are coming, but in the meantime experiment away and don't hesitate to ask questions :)
+See the section below for some basic example.
+More example usages are coming soon, but in the meantime experiment away and don't hesitate to ask questions :)

-## Example: Hello World
+# Example: Hello World

 In the command window, write `open hello`.
 This lets you edit the file `hello` in the editor.
 Write "Hello World" in the editor, then go back to the command